aicache/v6/README.md

 * Advanced monitoring and alerting
 * Flexible mobile and geo processing

-Many more features are available, please refer to doc section for in-depth information.
+Many more features are available, please refer [to Admin Guide](https://github.com/aicache/v6/blob/master/doc/aicache_adm_guide-600.pdf) for in-depth information.

-aiCache is a Linux binary, easy to install and take for a [trial spin](https://github.com/aicache/v6/blob/master/doc/aicache_adm_guide-600.pdf).
+aiCache is a Linux binary, easy to install and take for an easy, no obligation, fully functional test drive.
 Simply download a distribution tar file from the distrib section.